johannesroesner/leaf-library-backend/README.md

 # Leaf Library - Backend

-I really like houseplant and botanical gardens,therefore *Leaf Library* is my take on a digital botanical garden, and it also serves as my project assigment for the *Advanced Fullstack* course.
+I really like houseplant and botanical gardens, therefore *Leaf Library* is my take on a digital botanical garden, and it also serves as my project assigment for the *Advanced Fullstack* course.

 ## Concepts